๐Ÿ Home ๐ŸŽฎ Games โ“ FAQ ๐Ÿ’ฌ Forum โฌ† Upload ๐Ÿ“ฌ Contact

 ๐Ÿ“ธ 5

 Explore Absolute Pinball, a classic DOS game from 1996.
-Start instantly in your browser and enjoy nostalgic fun without any downloads.
-Progress through stages and master its mechanics in this engaging release.
+Start instantly in your browser and enjoy Action gameplay with Simulation elements woven in without any downloads.
+Part Action, part Simulation, this old-school title is worth exploring if you enjoy something a bit unconventional.

 ๐Ÿ’ก Having trouble?
 Click inside the game window first to capture keyboard input.
 Read the FAQ for help with controls, sound and fullscreen mode.